Amsterdam/amsterdam.github.io/projects/atlas.md

 # Atlas

-The interface for all APIs – Open Data and internal – offered by Amsterdam City Data.
+The interface for all APIs – Open Data and internal – offered by Amsterdam Data en Informatie.

 Atlas is deployed at [data.amsterdam.nl](https://data.amsterdam.nl).